What is Ankle Fracture?

 - The doctor recommends the RICE (Rest, Ice, Compress, and Elevate) protocol.

-- The doctor will recommend limited movement to keep weight off the ankle.
+- The Specialist will recommend limited movement to keep weight off the ankle.

-- The doctor may prescribe a splint, brace, or protective footwear.
+- He may prescribe a splint, brace, or protective footwear.

 - The doctor will prescribe NSAIDs (Non-steroidal anti-inflammatory drugs) and pain medication to reduce pain.